 The 2 types of filters you need to protect kids online:

 1. EXTERNAL FILTERS

 We must set up external filters.
 This includes turning on “Safe Search” and restrictions on YouTube, teaching our children to use kids-safe search engines (like www.kiddle.co), and installing filters.
 These external filters will generally help keep our kids from accidentally finding things their little eyes should not see.
-The one we use is the Circle.
-It is the only one my husband has actually been eager to buy since most of the others are very…hackable.

 2. INTERNAL FILTERS

 But because, as my husband says, “you cannot solve a technology problem with more technology,” we must also help our kids develop internal filters.

 Why internal filters?
 Because…